buddhikaum/InferringLatentStates/README.md

 1. generating data from the model,
 2. training the model,
-3. inference on a trained model.
+3. inference using trained parameters of the model.

 The script compNetworks.sh will run all the steps including generating random network, generating training data and finally the inference on new data set.